RamziCarter/Java_Interview_Practice/InterviewQuestions.md

      * Queues
 **Tell me about a group project you worked on?**

 **How do you solve a problem that you are stuck on?**

+* write out the problem on paper to visualize or pinpoint the error
+* contact a mentor/teacher/tutor

 **Tell me about a data structure and how do you use it?**

+* An array is a structure of a fixed size that allowa you to store things of the same type
+* you can use it iteratively
+* they are multidimentional

 ```
 Entry Level Java Developers start at 70k